History of Rangers F.C.: McCall, Warburton, Premiership return, Caixinha and Murty (2015–2018)

-2017–18 season

 Rangers exited the Europa League in the first qualifying round, losing 2–1 on aggregate to FC Progrès Niederkorn.
 An indifferent start to the league campaign followed, with two defeats in their first seven games, compounded with a defeat at home to Motherwell in the semi-finals of the League Cup on 22 October.
 Pedro Caixinha was relieved of his duties four days later.
 Graeme Murty was installed as caretaker manager again.
 Rangers finished third in the Premiership, twelve points behind champions Celtic.
 They had exited the Scottish Cup at the semi-finals stage to Celtic, who went on to win the competition.
 Murty was sacked on 1 May, replaced in an interim capacity by his assistant Jimmy Nicholl and Jonatan Johansson.
 In the transfer market, Ryan Jack had arrived on a free transfer from Aberdeen.
 Colombian striker Alfredo Morelos joined, for an undisclosed fee, from HJK Helsinki.
 He was the club's joint-top-scorer in all competitions, with eighteen goals, alongside Josh Windass.
 Out had gone midfielder Billy Gilmour to Chelsea, again for an undisclosed amount.

-2018–19 season
+The Gerrard era (2018–2021)

 In the summer, Rangers' chairman Dave King convinced former Liverpool and England captain Steven Gerrard to begin his senior managerial career in Glasgow.
 New arrivals prior to Gerrard's installment included Scott Arfield and the returning Allan McGregor, both on free transfers.
 Gerrard brought in Connor Goldson from Brighton for an undisclosed fee.
 He was followed by Borna Barišić, who joined from NK Osijek in a £2.2 million deal.
 Loans included Ryan Kent from Liverpool, Jermain Defoe from Bournemouth and Steven Davis from Southampton.

-Rangers finished second in the Premiership, nine points behind champions Celtic, who completed an unprecendent treble treble.
+Rangers finished second in the Premiership, nine points behind champions Celtic, who completed an unprecedent treble treble.
 The club fell at the quarter-finals stage of the Scottish Cup.
 They went one better in the League Cup.
 After navigating the qualification stage of the Europa League, Rangers finished third behind Villarreal and Rapid Wien and failed to advance to the knockout phase.

-Alfredo Morelos finished as the club's top scorer again, with thirty goals to his name.